Code-Institute-Submissions/Madscientist35-milestone-project-one-mhc-financial-services/README.md

 ## UX

 ### Target Audience
-•	People in need of financial services
+•	People in need of financial services.

-•	People who need help in any of the services listed
+•	People who need help in any of the services listed.

 •	Company’s who need to outsource their financial needs and/or HR.

 •	People who want to learn about how working with this company could benefit their own needs.

-•	People who don’t understand revenue
+•	People who don’t understand revenue.

 ### Visitor/User goals:

-•	Clearly retrieve information on what services are on offer
+•	Clearly retrieve information on what services are on offer.

-•	Learn how working this company can benefit them
+•	Learn how working this company can benefit them.

-•	Definitive ‘call to action’ to be able to get in contact
+•	Definitive ‘call to action’ to be able to get in contact.

 ### Business goals (site owner's goals):

-•	Make the brand more recognizable and expand the business
+•	Make the brand more recognizable and expand the business.

-•	Provide a connection to social media platforms in order to give a stronger marketing platform in order to generate revenue
+•	Provide a connection to social media platforms in order to give a stronger marketing platform in order to generate revenue.

-•	Promote their services to a larger audience
+•	Promote their services to a larger audience.

-•	Clear ‘call to action’ method to generate potential new clients to engage in services
+•	Clear ‘call to action’ method to generate potential new clients to engage in services.

 ## User Stories

 ### First time Visitors
-1. Visitor to the website, I want to easily navigate the site and find what I require (implementing the 3 click rule)
+1. Visitor to the website, I want to easily navigate the site and find what I require (implementing the 3 click rule).
-2. Visitor will want to view services page to identify what is on offer in a clear and informative manner which is honest, thorough & understandable
+2. Visitor will want to view services page to identify what is on offer in a clear and informative manner which is honest, thorough & understandable.
-3. Visitors will want to learn more about the company, to add positivity and value to the overall experience
+3. Visitors will want to learn more about the company, to add positivity and value to the overall experience.
-4. Visitor wants an easy way to contact the company to engage services
+4. Visitor wants an easy way to contact the company to engage services.
 5. As a client, I want to follow the company on social media, so I can keep up with their latest works & news.
 ### Returning Visitors
-1. As a returning visitor I want to easily navigate to what I need
+1. As a returning visitor I want to easily navigate to what I need.
-2. To see contact information and opening hours
+2. To see contact information and opening hours.
 3. To be able to quickly and easy engage with the company.
 ## Features
 When designing this website, I looked for the design inspiration from various tech websites & accounting/financial websites and UX reviews online.